 Or, How To Decode Egg Carton Labels

 Ponder the egg.
-This seed-like device not only helps animals continue the species, but it makes for good eating.
+This seed-like device not only helps animals continue their species, but it makes for good eating.
 Eggs are relatively healthy when cooked properly and in limited quantities.
 You should eat no more than about 4 eggs per week.
 A non-frying method of preparation is recommended, such as boiling, poaching or microwaving.

-When you look at that egg carton in store, do you know what any of those terms mean?
+When you look at that egg carton in the store, do you know what any of those terms mean?
 Being able to read food labels is important for the healthy consumer.
 But too often, those terms can be misleading.
 Sometimes people think they know what something means when really they don’t.

 Besides the size of the eggs, there are several things to consider.
 Some terms only have a partially defined meaning by the Food and Drug Administration.
 Others are completely worthless.

 Grade.
 While large chicken farm operations must be inspected by the FDA, grading the eggs is another matter.
 It’s optional.
 And expensive.
-But if they are graded, an A rating will mean a good quality egg, but is not a guarantee.
+But if they are graded, an A rating will mean a good quality egg but is not a guarantee.

-One of the things grading looks at the quality of the shell.
+One of the things grading looks at is the quality of the shell.
 Here’s where there’s a big difference between the big farms and small operations.
 First, the color of the shell is meaningless as regards the quality of the egg.
 Brown or white, it only reflects the color of the earlobe (yes, chickens have ears) of the bird.

 Here’s another point about the shells.
 They are supposed to protect the contents of the egg, namely the baby chicken.
 When a hen lays the egg, it comes with a protective coating that helps keep out bacteria.
 In small farms, that coating is usually left intact.
-You can find these eggs at farmers markets or direct from farmers.
+You can find these eggs at farmers’ markets or direct from farmers.
 But in large, factory operations, the coating is removed with a chemical bath, leaving the egg more vulnerable to attack by nasties like salmonella.
 The big producers sometimes add a light oil coating, but it’s not the same as what momma hen put on it.

-Cage Free.
+Cage-Free.
 Mostly meaningless.
 All that means is the birds aren’t in tiny cages, unable to move around.
 It does not mean they have any more room to move around.
 They can still be in a crowded enclosure.

-Free range.
+Free-range.
 Also mostly meaningless.
 If you envision open fields of chickens scratching and pecking in a green pasture, you are way off.
 All this term means is that the chickens have the ability to go outside.
 How big that area is or what it’s made of are undefined and may be meaningless regarding the treatment of the chickens.
 Also, the door can be hard for chickens to find, again making the term meaningless.

 If you want to ensure the chickens which laid your eggs are well treated, look for terms like “pastured” or “certified humane” on the carton.
-This is when you get the uncaged, open air, green pasture raised chickens and eggs.
+This is when you get the uncaged, open-air, green pasture-raised chickens and eggs.

 Chickens are not natural vegetarians.
-They like worms, insects and meat scraps in their diet as well as grass and grains.
-“All Vegetable Feed” usually means no animal byproducts are included in the feed.
+They like worms, insects, and meat scraps in their diet as well as grass and grains.
+“All Vegetable Feed” usually means no animal by-products are included in the feed.

-“Omega rich” means the hens are fed flax seeds or other supplements rich in Omega-3 fatty acids, which we know are healthy for humans.
+“Omega-rich” means the hens are fed flax seeds or other supplements rich in Omega-3 fatty acids, which we know are healthy for humans.
 However, it doesn’t mean chickens not fed a diet with Omega supplements don’t have a lot of this nutrient.
-Pasture raised chicken eggs will also have Omega-3s which they derive from grass and bugs.
+Pasture-raised chicken eggs will also have Omega-3s which they derive from grass and bugs.